simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-powershell-wsl-guide/index.en.md

 ## Conclusion

-In this article, we've explored the world of advanced command line tools and utilities available on Windows. **PowerShell** empowers you with automation and configuration capabilities, while the **Windows Subsystem for Linux (WSL)** bridges the gap between Windows and Linux, enabling seamless operation of Linux utilities.
+In this article, we've explored the world of advanced command line tools and utilities available on Windows. **PowerShell** helps you with automation and configuration capabilities, while the **Windows Subsystem for Linux (WSL)** bridges the gap between Windows and Linux, enabling smooth operation of Linux utilities.
 As technology continues to advance, mastering these tools can significantly enhance your productivity and skill set.

 ______